Feline Leukemia Vaccine: What You Need To know About The Disease

-The feline leukemia vaccine is so important for our cats because feline leukemia is one of the most serious diseases a cat can contract.
+The feline leukemia vaccine is so important for our cats because feline leukemia is one of the most severe diseases a cat can contract.
 In addition to the damage of the virus in the body, it causes secondary infections, immunodeficiency, and cancers. ,

 Feline Leukemia is unfortunately often fatal.
 It is a very complex and viral disease.
 Contamination only occurs between cats.
 This infection particularly affects outdoor cats, those who live in communities, and uncastrated males.